R-Rothrock/Mantis/readme.txt

 not overly creative, but it's standard enough that it won't raise any red flags.

-                        Rooting a System.
+                        Rooting a System
-Mantis has been given the tools it needs to attempt to root a system.
-It has two methods of doing this, each utilizing the user Mantis is running as running Sudo.
-Once Mantis manages to escalate priviledges, it disables any antiviruses on the system, loads itself into the kernel, and highjacks a handful of syscalls, making it near impossible to remove from a system.
+Man has the tools required to attempt to root a system.
+It does this by utilizing processes utilizing Sudo run under the same user.
+For specifics on the technique used, refer to `src/techniques.h`.
+Once Mantis manages to escalate priviledges, it loads itself into the kernel, and does, ya know, rootkit things.

                             Propogation
 Mantis has the ability to attempt to propogate via removable media.